Changissnz/why_America_is_not_for_everyone/README.md

 I've never been able to afford housing on my own, except for a brief year in Portland, Oregon, a studio apartment in the ghettos.
 I am in my early 30's, and I don't have nice things to say about how some things transpired.
 Ever since that one year in that studio apartment, the economy brought me to my knees.
 And I don't mean the kind of bringing to the knees that is to signal loyalty to a ruler.
-I mean the kind due to dishonest, deceptive, subversive and maybe even terroristic practices that break the backbones of businesses, neuters corporations, and sells the souls of its youth's potential.
+I mean the kind due to dishonest, deceptive, subversive and maybe even terroristic practices that break the backbones of businesses, neuter corporations, and sell the souls of its youth's potential.
 I will go in depth into what
 I mean by this ornate language.

 In Portland, Oregon, there were housing issues that affected people.
 During my college years, I had to seek housing off campus.
 A time period after I settled into